Sam Simon: The Simpsons

 Although they initially worked well together, Simon and Groening's relationship became "very contentious" according to Groening.
-Simon never expected the show to be a success, often proclaiming to fellow staff members "We're thirteen and out"—meaning that the show would be canceled after the thirteen episodes of the first season.
+Simon never expected the show to be a success, often proclaiming to fellow staff members "We're thirteen and out"—meaning that the show would be cancelled after the thirteenth episode of the first season.
 Therefore, he also told the staff that they had creative freedom to do whatever they wanted to make The Simpsons as good a show as possible, regardless of network or public opinion, because he thought it inevitably would not be renewed; he elaborated in 2009 that "Really I was saying that to take the pressure off of everyone.
 I was just saying let's just go out and make 13 episodes that are really good and really funny."
 However, Groening interpreted it as meaning Simon was uncommitted and did not care whether the show was a success or not, as Simon's career would survive, whereas his own would not.
 In 2001, Groening described Simon as "brilliantly funny and one of the smartest writers I've ever worked with, although unpleasant and mentally unbalanced."
 According to John Ortved's book The Simpsons: An Uncensored, Unauthorized History, when the show became successful Simon resented the media attention Groening received, particularly the praise for the show's writing; Simon felt that Groening's involvement was limited, and that he should have been the one receiving credit for the show.
 Simon later spoke well of Groening's influence, particularly on the show's positive tone.

 As well as Groening, Simon was often at odds with Brooks and production company Gracie Films.
 While working on The Simpsons, he and Brooks had co-created the series Sibs (1991) and Phenom (1993) as part of a multi-series deal for ABC.
 Simon did not want to work on either series, both of which were poorly received and swiftly canceled, which put a strain on the pair's relationship.

 Simon left Gracie Films and The Simpsons in 1993; he commented that he "wasn't enjoying it anymore," wished to pursue other projects, and that of "any show I've ever worked on, it turns me into a monster.
 I go crazy.
 I hate myself."
 Before leaving, he negotiated a deal that saw him receive a share of the show's profits every year, particularly from home media, and an executive producer credit despite not having worked on the show since 1993.
 The deal means he made over $10 million a year from The Simpsons; he later told Stanford Magazine that "tens of millions" was a closer figure.
 Simon commented: "When I was there I thought I was underpaid.
 I thought I wasn't getting enough credit for it.
 Now, I think it's completely the opposite.
 I get too much credit for it.
 And the money is ridiculous."